 I live in Wisconsin, which is usually rather nice.
 Unfortunately Winter has been going full blast for months and shows no signs of letting up.
-For a mammal like myself this kind of weather is annoying but not overly harmful.
-For my various house plants this weather is quite deadly.
+For a mammal like myself, this kind of weather is annoying but not overly harmful.
+For my various house plants, however, this weather is quite deadly.
 Especially to the very small plants I'm trying to cultivate on my kitchen table.

 To help my plants get a leg up on this weather I decided to build a greenhouse.
 The only problem is that a greenhouse only works part of the day when the sun is up.
-To give my plants a really boost up I'd have to throw on some grow lights which gets expensive and are way overkill for my very small plants.
+To give my plants a boost up, I'd have to throw on some grow lights which gets expensive and are overkill for my very small plants.

 What I needed was a lighting system that turned on only at night.
 Not a tough task to accomplish so I decided to mix it up a bit and add an element of solar power to it.
-What I ended up with is an acrylic little plant incubator that runs night time lights powered by solar energy.
+What I ended up with is a little acrylic plant incubator that runs night time lights powered by solar energy.
 (Just like the plants.)

 Double Green Energy.